-At the time of this writing the main limitation is the inability of many electronic mailing systems to reliably transfer anything but plain 7-bit ASCII data [ISO646], which on the other hand can be processed by virtually any computer system now available.
-Thus this code is an obvious starting point, and fortunately all more powerful encodings proposed since contain it as a genuine subset, with unchanged meaning.
+At the time of this writing the main limitation is the inability of many electronic transmitting systems to reliably transfer anything but plain 7-bit ASCII data [ISO646], which on the other hand can be processed by virtually any computer system now available.
+Thus this code is an obvious starting point, and fortunately nearly all more powerful encodings that have been proposed since contain it as a genuine subset, with unchanged meaning.

-ASCII is primarily intended for encoding English texts, but it can equally well be used for transliterating other languages by a suitable re-interpretation and, if necessary, using more than one code byte for a character of the language in question.
-This can be done in a multitude of ways, and standards for switching the character mapping [ISO2022] have already been issued.
+ASCII is primarily intended for encoding English texts, but it can equally well be used for transliterating other languages by a suitable re-interpretation (as in, e.g., [ASMO449]) and, if necessary, using more than one code byte for a character of the language in question.
+This can be done in a multitude of ways, and standards for switching the character mapping [ISO2022] have already existed for a long time.

-Should the restriction to 7 bits disappear soon we may also use the ISO 8859-x family of extensions to 8 bits per character catering individually for the needs of various European languages, plus Arabic [ISO8859-6] and Hebrew [ISO8859-8]; but as these codes overlap we still have to indicate the coding used locally within multi-lingual documents, as also in the case of an ASCII transliteration.
+Should the restriction to 7 bits disappear soon we may also use the ISO 8859-x family of extensions to 8 bits per character catering individually for the needs of various European languages, plus Arabic [ISO8859-6, ASMO708] and Hebrew [ISO8859-8]; but as these codes overlap we still have to indicate the coding used locally within multi-lingual documents, as also in the case of an ASCII transliteration.

-Switching to longer code words of 16 or more bits as proposed, e.g., in [UNICODE] will not solve all problems, but might introduce a considerable overhead.
+Switching to longer code words of 16 or more bits as proposed, e.g., in [UNICODE] or [ISO10646] will not solve all of these problems, but might introduce a considerable overhead.
 With the exceptions of Far Eastern languages the alphabets needed are of moderate size, and the benefits of not having to indicate the encoding will probably not offset an increase in size of the data files by a factor of 2, especially since, as we shall show, we usually want to add other descriptive information anyway.